geopastore/geopastore.github.io/_posts/2025-12-05_WesternStates.md

   <h1>Western States Lottery numbers</h1>

   <p class="lead">
     Western States 100 miles is genuinely the dream race of many ultrarunners (beginners or experienced).
-While the exploitation of our dear Mont Blanc tour seems to not have limits (in terms of profit made by company owners), WS is under the strict rule of ‘369’: U.S. Forest Service limits the number of runners to 369.
+While the exploitation of our dear Mont Blanc tour seems to not have limits (in terms of profit made by company owners), WS is under the strict rule of <strong>369</strong>: U.S. Forest Service limits the number of runners to 369.
 This number is fixed no matter how much ultrarunning and WS became popular and the desire of us all.
-This led to the creation of the infamous Western States Lottery.
+This led to the creation of the infamous <em> Western States Lottery</em>.
 It had the initial purpose of awarding consistency in entry the lottery each year, by competing a long race, ensuring fit group at the starting line.
   </p>

   <h2>How the lottery works</h2>
   <p>
-    Every lottery applicant will receive <code>2^(n-1)</code> tickets in the hat for each failure to gain entry where <em>n</em> is the number of years applied.
-As an example: if a runner applies and fails to gain entry two times, they will have four tickets in the hat when entered in the lottery the third year (<code>2^2</code>), eight in the fourth year (<code>2^3</code>), 16 in the fifth (<code>2^4</code>), 32 in the sixth (<code>2^5</code>), etc.
+    Every lottery applicant will receive  <code>2^(n-1)</code> tickets in the hat for each failure to gain entry where <code>n</code> is the number of years applied.
+As an example: If a runner applies and fails to gain entry two times, they will have four tickets in the hat when entered in the lottery the third year (<code>2^2</code>), eight in fourth year  (<code>2^3</code>), 16 in fifth  (<code>2^4</code>), 32 in sixth (<code>2^5</code>), etc. [form the lottery website]
   </p>
-  <p class="small">[from the lottery website]</p>

   <h2>Motivation</h2>
   <p>